RandellP/gplt_runner_setup/README.md

   set_zsh => false,
 }

-# It contains a bolt plan that allows use on p9 instances that are not agents
+# It contains a bolt plan that can target a platform9 instance that is not an agent

 # To run the plan with defaults
 bolt plan run p9_instance_setup::setup_instance --nodes <node> --run-as root --tty --user centos --private-key <access key>